aaniksahaa/STELAR-X/README.md

 ./run.sh input.tre output.tre GPU_PARALLEL
 ```

+## Running in bulk for benchmarking

+Please use `bulk_runner.sh` to run in bulk and to benchmark.

 ## Computation Modes

 1. **CPU_SINGLE**: Uses a single CPU thread for weight calculation.
 This is the slowest but most memory-efficient mode.